History of the foreign relations of the United Kingdom: Huguenots

 As a major Protestant nation, England patronized and help protect Huguenots, starting with Queen Elizabeth in 1562.
 There was a small naval Anglo-French War (1627–1629), in which England supported the French Huguenots against King Louis XIII of France.
 London financed the emigration of many to England and its colonies around 1700.
 Some 40,000-50,000 settled in England, mostly in towns near the sea in the southern districts, with the largest concentration in London where they constituted about 5% of the total population in 1700.
 Many others went to the Thirteen Colonies, especially South Carolina.
 The immigrants included many skilled craftsmen and entrepreneurs who facilitated the economic modernization of their new home, in an era when economic innovations were transferred by people rather than through printed works.
 The British government ignored the complaints made by local craftsmen about the favoritism shown foreigners.
-Many became private tutors, schoolmasters, travelling tutors and owners of riding schools, where they were hired by the upper class.
 The immigrants assimilated well in terms of using English, joining the Church of England, intermarriage and business success.
 They founded the silk industry in England.